mrcavalcanti/mosaicoo/docs/sources/installation/rpm.md

 sslcacert=/etc/pki/tls/certs/ca-bundle.crt
 ```

-Install Grafana with one of the following commands:
+Install Mosaicoo with one of the following commands:

 ```bash
 sudo yum install grafana